How to be a good moderator

 Didn’t think so.
 But, at the same time, what if someone’s got a bumpy reputation?
 What if – and this is just a thought – they might’ve upset one moderator in, say, Spellbound, and yet they’re best mates with the creator of Vampires?
 Then, I think you should give them a chance.
 Might be you shouldn’t.
 But that’s just me.

 Ah, the wonder of the e-mail.
-You can chat with friends, talk about holidays with family, have an electronic interview (yeah, not so sure about that one), send a query to a literary agent.
+You can chat with friends, talk about holidays with family, have an electronic interview (yeah, not so sure about that one), send a query to whichever one of the best Christian literary agents you can find.
 And, above all else, you can introduce a new role-player to the wonder of Ongoing Worlds.

 In my opinion, when you join a new game, it’s just plain courtesy to send a quick e-mail, or write a quick OOC post, just to give the new member a quick introduction to the rest of the group, or to give them a feel for the game.
 True, I’m not very good at doing this myself, but I know plenty of other people who aren’t, either.